How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Step seven: Plan a celebratory dinner or drinks for after your ceremony

-One of my favorite ways couples celebrate on their elopement days is when they reserve a table at a nearby restaurant for dinner after their ceremony.
+One of my favorite ways couples celebrate on their Capitol Elopement in Madison, Wisconsin, is when they reserve a table at a nearby restaurant for dinner after their ceremony.
 There are so many amazing five-star restaurants close to the Capitol that are perfect for celebrating your marriage.

 Be sure to inquire early and make reservations!

-I hope this was helpful as you plan to get married at the Madison Capitol!
+I hope this was helpful as you plan your Capitol Elopement in Madison, Wisconsin!
 Check out more of my favorite tips for any couples planning to get married in Wisconsin:

 Best Venues for Your Intimate Elopement in Madison, Wisconsin